adeshpande3/Machine-Learning-Notes/README.md

 * **Scaled Machine Learning Conference Notes** - These were the notes I took at the Scaled ML conference at Stanford.
 Here is a link to [event page](http://scaledml.org/).

 * **Machine Learning: A Probabilistic Perspective Notes** - ML textbook with an emphasis on describing concepts with relation to probability.

+* **Elements of Statistical Learning Notes** - Another hard ML textbook with an emphasis on a lot of the math behind traditional ML models.